SPOTTING BETA IN THE MEDIA

 It doesn't happen a lot but the interesting thing is that it happens at all.
-Why does Betamax and Beta tapes show up from time to time in movies and the media?
+Why does the Betamax and Beta tapes show up from time to time in movies and the media?
 They aren't put their by accident.
-Maybe it is to reference technology of a bygone era.
-Maybe it places a time stamp on the subject being presented, because Betamax is a part of history.
-It was a sensation when it was first introduced back in 1975.
-It allowed John Q. Public the luxury of recording off-the-air programming and playing it back at a later date.
-No longer was the TV viewer a slave to the networks.
-But also one of Sony's early visions for Beta was to eliminate the expensive and inconvenient chemical processing required to make 8mm home movies.
-Their Portable Beta recorders and cameras, and later the Betamovie, made movie making easy for the average consumer.
-Instant movies, instant playback, it was terrific.
-Then Hollywood started renting their movies.
-The "Video Revolution" began.
-And became a lot bigger than Sony could of ever imagined.
+Maybe it is done to reference a technology for a bygone era.
+Maybe it to place a time stamp on the subject being presented, because Betamax is a part of history.
+It was a sensation when it was introduced back in 1975 because it allowed John Q. Public the luxury of recording off-the-air programming and playing it back at a later date.
+No longer was the TV viewer a slave to the network programming.
+One of Sony's early visions for Betamax to eliminate the expensive and inconvenient chemical processing required to make home movies.
+Their Portable Beta recorders and cameras, and later their Betamovie, made movie making simple and easy for the average consumer.
+Instant movies, instant playback, it was a terrific breakthrough.
+When Hollywood started renting their movies the "Video Revolution" began.
+Home video became a lot bigger than Sony could have ever imagined.
 VCRs became a commodity.
-The VCR forever changed history.
-So it stands to reason that anytime Hollywood or the news media wishes to make a statement, about those early days of video recording, Betamax expresses it best.
-Here are some Hollywood movies where Betamax has made an appearance, with a link inside that opens to show a scene:
+So it stands to reason that anytime Hollywood or the news media wants to make a statement about those early days of video recording, Betamax expresses it best.
+Here are some Hollywood movies where Betamax has made an appearance, with a link that opens to show a relevant scene:

 Submitted by Joe O'Boyle